 It can be controversial, but when it's done the results are a big improvement.
 Compare the Google Maps view of Preston and Louisa with what's in there now (this WSA post tipped me off to this particular instance):

 With pressure, the community can get the city to implement these types of measures, and the benefit is for all users, not just pooches.
 The community outcry wasn't enough to get Bronson Avenue narrowed to three lanes (which would have provided space for a lot more landscaping) but there will nevertheless be many trees and shrubbery going in to make it at least look more hospitable.
 The little dead-end stub of Florence Street between Bronson and McNabb Park will be closed as a road at the end of the reconstruction and turned into parkspace.
 That little section won't have much done to it until McNabb is redeveloped (design work for that is still at least a couple years off), however the square of grass in McNabb Park right next to it is approved for a new community garden.
+As for building condos with Rover's toilet habits in mind, that's still on the wish list.
+In the meantime, maybe condo dwellers will invest in these things.

 For a concentrated spot like the purcell dog run, the city could install a dog-poop incinerator/composter.
 One was developed at MIT.
 This works really well when dog owners are already trained -- as here -- to put the poop into a receptacle.